agama-project/agama-project.github.io/docs/devel/storage.md

 variables](https://github.com/yast/yast-storage-ng/blob/master/src/lib/y2storage/storage_env.rb)
 honored by that YaST component can be used to modify its behavior.

 That is especially useful for development purposes.
-In particular setting the following two variables for the Agama service will allow to emulate a system with any storage setup.
+In particular, setting the following two variables for the Agama service will allow to emulate a system with any storage setup.

 ```shell